Set Up a Bridge Refresh Schedule

 Compare schedules

-The following table delineates the primary differences between Bridge refresh and Bridge legacy schedules for keeping private network data fresh.
+The following table describes the differences between Bridge refresh and Bridge legacy schedules.

 Bridge refresh scheduleBridge legacy schedule